Arkady Rosengolts: Early life

-Rosengolts was born in Vitebsk on November 4, 1889.
+Rosengolts was born in Vitebsk on 4 November 1889.
 He was the son of a Jewish merchant.
 Late in life, he said that he was raised by a woman who was an active revolutionary, and that at the age of ten, he had to hide illegal literature during a police raid.
-He joined the Bolshevik faction of the Russian Social-Democratic Workers' Party (RSDLP) in 1905, the year of the first, abortive Russian Revolution, and was arrested for the first at the age of 16.
+He joined the Bolshevik faction of the Russian Social-Democratic Workers' Party (RSDLP) in 1905, the year of the first, abortive Russian Revolution, and was arrested for the first time at the age of 16.
 In 1906, he was a Bolshevik delegate to the Fourth RSDLP Congress, in Stockholm.
 He worked as an insurance agent and carried out work for the Bolshevik party in Vitebsk, Kiev, Ekaterinoslav and Moscow.
 Rosengolts played an active role in the Revolution of 1917.
 He was a member of the executive committee of the Moscow City Council, the Moscow Military Revolutionary Committee and the All-Russian Military-Revolutionary Committee.